 - Does the cost of this product end up saving me money long-term?

 Today lifehack culture seems so prevalent that I think it’s made many of us unhealthily obsessed with improving our lives.
-There’s obviously nothing wrong with that but when your place in life and career become a source of constant frustration due to not being where you want it to be, it’s going cause damage to your mental well-being.
-This is why I think that perhaps a better source to target the smaller everyday things in life for improvement instead of the larger ones that you might not have the power to change.
+There’s obviously nothing wrong with that but when your place in life and career become a source of constant frustration due to not being where you want it to be, it’s going to cause damage to your mental well-being.
+This is why I think that it may be smarter to target the smaller everyday things in life for improvement, instead of the larger ones that you might not have the power to change.